Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 Scenarios

-- Sign up, login, request user profile, update profile requst user profile is the most frequent operation, operations need request user profile.
+- Sign up, login, request user profile, update profile.
+Requesting the user profile is the most frequent operation; most operations need it.

-- Sign up, login, update profile are less frequent.
+- Sign up, login, and update profile are less frequent.

 100M * 0.1 (10 days once)/86400(seconds in a day) = 115